 Name of staff member:

 Name of pupil:

 Date:

 Time:

 Location:

 Name(s) of staff member(s) who witnessed the incident:

-Informed l parties (parents, social workers, police, etc.):
+Informed parties (parents, social workers, police, etc.):

-Circumstances prior to the incidents

 Circumstances prior to the incident:

 Details of the incident:

 Details of any negative impact on other pupils:

 Reason(s) for physical intervention (please tick):

 Danger to self

-Danger to others \[\times\]
+Danger to others 1

 Significant damage to property

 Was it a planned intervention, e.g. in line with approved strategies for the behaviour of specific pupils?
 Please circle.
-Ye s/No
+Ye es/No

 Details of the intervention:

-Any disciplinary add itional action taken:
+Any disciplinary additional action taken:

-Injuries (if any) to staff members, t he pupil concerned o r other pupils:
+Injuries (if any) to staff members, the pupil concerned or other pupils:

 Damage (if any) to property:

 Recommendation(s) to avoid future incidents:

 Headteacher's signature: Date:

-Signature of staff member concerned: Date:
+Signature of staff member conc erned: Date: